Ensemble properties of high frequency data and intraday trading rules: Density forecasts and trading signals

-and so the quantiles of $S(t)$ are directly related to the quantiles of $R_i$, once the daily opening value is given.
-In order to simplify our notations, we will drop the explicit dependence of the quantiles of $S(t)$ on the trading day, and indicate them as $s_{t}^{q, min}$ and $s_{t}^{q,max}$.
+Hence, the quantile function for $S_\tau$ is directly related to those of $R_t$'s, once the daily opening value is given.
+Notice that in order to simplify our notations, we have dropped the dependence of $s_{min,\tau}(\mathit{Q})$ and $s_{max,\tau}(\mathit{Q})$ on the trading day.

-Summarizing, for every choice of $q$ with $0<q<1/2$, for every time $t$ from 1 to 20 within each trading day, two price barriers are obtained, $s_{t}^{q, min}$ and $s_{t}^{q,max}$.
-With probability $1-2q$ the price at time $t$ is placed between these values.
-For instance, in Fig.~\ref{fig:day_1} the results of the in-sample analysis for the first day of the dataset (September 30th, 1985) are shown.
-As explained below in details, the comparison between these barrier values and the actual real market price lead us to the definition of a buy or sell action.
+Summarizing, for every choice of $\mathit{Q}$ with $0<\mathit{Q}<1/2$, for every time $t$ from 1 to 36 within each trading day, two price barriers are obtained, $s_{min,\tau}(\mathit{Q})$ and $s_{max,\tau}(\mathit{Q})$.
+According to our martingale modeling, with probability $1-2\mathit{Q}$ the price at time $t$ is placed between these values.
+For instance, in Fig.~\ref{fig:day_1} the results of the in-sample analysis for the day October 4th, 1985, are shown.
+As detailed below, the comparison between these barrier values and the actual real market price lead us to the definition of a buy or sell action which will be shown to be able of exploiting trends present in the real data.

 The empirical analysis considers both in-sample and out-of-sample cases.
-The difference between the two is that for the former a unique set of values $(D,\sigma_0,\alpha)$ is used, calibrated with the whole 25-year dataset, while in the latter case the parameters $(D,\sigma_0,\alpha)$ are calibrated each year, on the basis of the previous 15-year history.
-For both approaches we will use the quantiles $q=0.05,0.1,0.25$ ($5\%,~10\%,~25\%$, respectively).
+The difference between the two is that for the former a unique set of values \mbox{$(D_m,D_a,\alpha,\beta_m,\beta_a)$} is used, calibrated with the whole 25-year dataset, while in the latter case the parameters \mbox{$(D_m,D_a,\alpha,\beta_m,\beta_a)$} are calibrated each year, on the basis of the previous 15-year history.
+For both approaches we will use the cumulative distribution values $\mathit{Q}=0.05,0.1,0.25$ ($5\%,~10\%,~25\%$, respectively).